kbaseIncubator/relation_engine_incubator/README.md

 Delta loader: `relation_engine/ontologies/obograph/loaders/obograph_delta_loader.py`

 ### Requirements

-For the the delta loader to operate efficiently:

 * ArangoDB must be version 3.5.0+
 * All node and edge collections must have the following persistent indexes